leogreu/Cappie/README.md

 # Cappie

 Transform your screenshots into vibrant and colorful product images.
+For social media, blog posts, changelogs, team communication, and more.
 Registration-free, local-first, and super-fast.

 ## Screenshots

-These two images show the Cappie user interface – and were produced with Cappie.
+These two images show the Cappie UI – and were made with Cappie.

 ![Screenshot 1](./public/demos/1.jpg)
 ![Screenshot 2](./public/demos/2.jpg)